A Sustainable, Cost Effective and Scalable Technology for In Situ Remediation of PCBs

 APPLICATION

 RemBac will provide the required dosage of microorganisms and activated carbon to treat the PCB contaminated site.
-We also work closely with the client and site contractor on logistics including staging, equipment requirments and application.
+We also work closely with the client and site contractor on logistics including staging, equipment requirments and application methods.

 POST-TREATMENT EVALUATION